zelix-lang/CLI/README.md

-# Fluent CLI
+# Zelix CLI

-Fluent CLI is a rewrite of the already-existing [fluent_libc/cli](https://github.com/rodrigoo-r/cli) in C++ instead of C.
+Zelix CLI is a rewrite of the already-existing [fluent_libc/cli](https://github.com/rodrigoo-r/cli) in C++ instead of C.
 It is a library that provides a simple way to create command line interfaces while staying highly performant.